 I found a cool motorcycle jacket, which something like 80% of the women I saw in Berlin seemed to be wearing.
 Plus, I found a nice beret that would help cover up my ugly wig lace screw-up.
 My anxiety and the looks did abate once I had my German outfit on; fashionable motorcycle jacket, all black clothes, skinny pants, boots, a hat, and sunglasses.
 Then I really felt like I was blending in a bit more.
 I even had people come up to me and start speaking German like I were a local.
 So maybe I was passing as a German and as a woman.
 Now that's a good feeling.

 Back when Berlin was divided, the gate was something of a no-go area, but now you can actually walk under it toward the Unter der Linden and the Tier Garten.
-We got quite a few pictures of the Brandenburger Tor.
+Naturally, we got quite a few pictures of the Brandenburger Tor.

 Late that night we had plans to meet up with an old friend of mine from high school who now lives in Berlin.
 Of course I wore my best German frau outfit.
 I hoped I passed as a cis woman and also as German woman.
 These are my goals in life.